 Introverts are also very reflective, meaning they take in information and analyze it deeply before coming to any conclusions.
 This can make them seem like they’re constantly overthinking things, but it also makes them great researchers and critical thinkers.

-There are many benefits to being an introvert.
-For one, introverts often enjoy reading and writing, which can be done in solitude.
-Additionally, introversion is not a pathology; it is simply a preference for quietness over large groups of people.
-Lastly, introversion does not make someone socially anxious in fact, many introverts are very comfortable around others.
+Being an introvert has its advantages.
+One advantage is that introverted people tend to enjoy things like books and writing, which they can do alone.
+Additionally, introversion is not a pathology; it is simply a preference for self-reflection over large groups of people.
+Lastly, introversion does not make someone socially anxious or demand avoidant, nor does it mean lack of social skills.
+In fact, many introverts are very comfortable around others.

 Introversion and shyness are two separate terms that are often confused.
 Shyness is a fear of people or social situations, while introversion is just not keen on spending time around people.
 Introverts don’t necessarily feel tense or uncomfortable when they’re alone; they simply prefer to be alone a lot of the time.
 They also prefer to spend their time with people they are close to.